chaoxu/blog/open-problems.md

 {Problem}
     For every constant $k$, there exist a Laminar family $X$ over ground set $V$ of $n$ vertices, such that for any graph $G=(V,E)$ such that $G[A]$ has diameter at most $k$ for all $A\in X$, then $|E|=\Omega(n\lambda_k(n))$.
 Find the best $\lambda_k(n)$ possible.
 See [this](http://www.chaoxuprime.com/posts/2014-09-21-augment-induced-subtree-constant-diameter.html).

 {Problem}
-    Let $T$ be a tree with vertex weights.
-Find $k$ disjoint subtrees, such that the sum of the weights of the vertices covered is maximized.

-{Problem}
     Given $a_1,\ldots,a_n$ with weight $w(a_i)$ and label $l(a_i)$, and a integer $k$.
 You want to partition the list into $k$ lists, say $L_1,\ldots,L_k$.
 Now for each list $L_i$, you have a label $l(L_i)$.
 The weight of the list $L$ is $\sum_{e\in L,l(e)\neq l(L)} w(e)$.
 Find a partition with minimum total weight.